busoc/propsect/README.md

 * Processed parameters
 * high rate data

-These three kind of files are structured in the same way:
+These three kind of files are organized in the same way:

 * 4 bytes (little endian encoding) given the length of the packet that follow
 * data packet